barryosull/articles/testing/growing-object-orientated-software-guided-by-tests.md

 # Growing Object Orientated Software, Guided by Tests

 Below is a collection of notes I made after reading [Growing Object Orientated Software, Guided by Tests](http://www.growing-object-oriented-software.com/).
 I would highly recommend that everyone read this book.
-Writing tests is hard, and using tests to write good code is even harder, and it takes a lot of time and a lot of getting it wrong.
-Well, the book explains how to do it step by step, I'm definitely a better developer for having read it.
+Writing tests is hard, and using tests to write good code is even harder.
+It takes a lot of time and a lot of getting it wrong.
+Well, the book above explains how to do it step by step, I'm definitely a better developer for having read it.
 Many thanks to the code wizard that lent it to me, you know who you are.

 I'm posting these notes online because it's a useful reference for myself, and hopefully others.
 I've tried to group advice together to make it easier to read (for both you and me).

 ### Three types of test:
 - Acceptance: End to end
-- Integration: Test that our code can interact with code we don't control, eg. an external API ora library
+- Integration: Test that our code can interact with code we don't control, eg. an external API or a library
 - Unit: Test our objects do the right thing (and are they easy to work with)

 ### Starting a new project